WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 No outdoor shoes are allowed inside the sauna.
 We ask that every customer sits on a towel at all times inside the sauna.

-What is a barrel sauna and what should I expect ?
+What is a Wild Sauna and what should I expect ?

 Heat therapies have long been used for healing and wellness, dating all the way back to the ancient Greeks, Romans, and Mayans.